Mahwah Museum is now CLOSED for the Summer.

 The Donald Cooper Model Railroad

 The Museum’s Donald Cooper Railroad is an operating HO-Scale model railroad with many trains traveling between levels and on different routes.
 Centralized electronic switches allow the operator to control the entire layout from the DCC central control panels.
 The railroad yard is fully functional allowing operators to make up trains and dispatch them to their own destinations.
 The four-level high layout has three independent scenic modules that are constantly changing, as well as a trolley, a subway system, logging station, waterfall, roundhouse and turntable.
 We invite engineers of all ages to come and visit our ever-changing and growing railroad world.
-The Donald Cooper Model Railroad is open on WEEKENDS ONLY, and NOT open on Wednesday.
+The Donald Cooper Model Railroad is CURRENTLY CLOSED THE THE SUMMER.
 For information about joining the train crew, please email email@example.com or call 201-512-0099.

 Please note: the DCMRR is not a free train display (admission is free only for members of the museum) and it is not a train ride.